-Just because we love oversized everything does not mean that we don’t appreciate the smaller things in life!
-These delicate DIY paper holly boughs by paper flower artist Tiffany Holloway of Nectar Hollow, are so realistic I had to make sure I wasn’t still dreaming of sugar plums and snowflakes.
+These DIY crepe paper holly boughs are the perfect holiday decoration.
 They are super versatile as well.
 You could make an arrangement, incorporate them into a garland, stick them in a tree, or just dance around with one in each hand spreading Christmas cheer.
-I placed individual boughs in vintage glass bottles I found at a vintage store (for about a $1 a piece!) and placed them on my mantle at home.
+I placed individual boughs in vintage glass bottles I found at a vintage store (for about $1 apiece!) and placed them on my mantel at home.
 It’s my one Christmas decoration of the year and I love, love, love them!
 This DIY paper holly tutorial will take you step by step through the process and soon you’ll be up to your knees in this festive greenery.

 1. Cut out 2 strips of stretched crepe paper that measure 10″ in length and 3″ in height in the lighter shade of green.
 Repeat for the darker shade of green.
 You should have 4 strips, total.
 Glue the darker strip to the lighter strip and let dry.

 2. Make 4 even, alternating folds with the grain of the paper.
 Line up the grain of the paper with the guidelines on your pattern and trace onto your folded strip.
 Repeat for the other strip to make 8 whole leaves, 4 large and 4 small.